-Now, when new posts get published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts are published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

-Note: The above site has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-For more details on how to set up search engine-friendly URLs on your site, go here: Improve Your WordPress SEO With Permalinks
+Note: The site used in the example above has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
+If you need help setting up SEO-friendly URLs, see this tutorial: Using Permalinks To Improve Your WordPress SEO

-Let’s take a look at some additional features of post categories:
+Let’s take a look at some additional features of categories:

 Multiple Post Categories

-In WordPress, posts must be filed under one or more categories.
-WordPress allows you to assign multiple categories to a post …
+In WordPress, posts must be published under one or more categories.
+WordPress lets you assign multiple categories to your posts …

-If you use a plugin like Yoast SEO, you can specify a primary category …
+Note that a plugin like Yoast SEO lets you specify a primary category …

 (With multiple categories, use a plugin like Yoast SEO to assign a primary category)

-Posts are grouped together into categories, making it easier for your visitors to find related content.
+Posts can be grouped together under categories, making it easier for visitors to find topic-related content.

 You can display categories on your posts …

-Clicking on the category links will open a category archive page containing category-related posts (see below).
+Clicking on the category links will open a category archive page containing related content (see below).

-As well as displaying categories on posts, WordPress can also list categories in the sidebar …
+You can also list categories in your sidebar …

-It’s important to manage your categories.
-Depending on how many categories and posts are published on your site, you can end up with a very long list of categories …
+Managing your categories is important.
+Depending on the number of posts and categories published on your site, you can end up with a really long category menu …

-If you plan to use many categories on your site, you can reduce space on your sidebar by listing categories using a drop-down menu …
+If you plan to use many categories on your site, you can reduce space on your sidebar by specifying that your ‘Categories’ widget display as a dropdown menu …

-(WordPress categories widget – Using a drop menu)
+(WordPress categories widget – Using a dropdown menu)

-When visitors select a category from the list …
+When visitors select a category from the drop down list …

-… An archive page displays posts listed under that category …
+… An archive page displays all posts listed under that category …

-To view Category Archive pages from your admin area, go to Post > Categories and scroll through the Category Table until you locate the category to see.
-Place your mouse over the item and click the ‘View’ link …
+To view Category Archive pages from your WordPress dashboard, go to Post > Categories and select the category to view.
+Place your mouse over the category title and click View …

-Let’s take a look at some other features of WordPress categories worth knowing about.
+Let’s take a look at some other useful features of post categories .

 Post Categories – Sorting Features

-Your Categories Table allows you to sort categories by name by hovering near the column title and clicking on the black triangle icon …
+The Categories Table allows you to sort items alphabetically (or in reverse alphabetical order) by clicking on the little triangle icon …

 (Sort by category name)

 You can also sort categories using the other columns in the Category Table.
-Your categories will be sorted according to the column you’ve selected (i.e. Name, Slug, etc.) …
+Your categories will be rearranged according to the column you’ve selected (i.e. Name, Count, etc.) …

-To locate a specific category, type in a keyword into the search field and click on the ‘Search Categories’ button …
+Search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …

-You can set how many categories per category page, by clicking on the ‘Screen Options’ tab on the top right-hand side of your screen …
+You can select how many categories per page, by clicking on the ‘Screen Options’ tab at the top of your screen …

-Input the number of categories per page you would like to show in the Categories > Pagination > Number of items per page: field.
-If you want, you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’), and click Apply …
+Input the number of categories per page you would like to display in the Table of Categories in the Categories > Pagination > Number of items per page: field.
+If you want, you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’).
+Click the ‘Apply’ button …

 Post Categories – Grouping Features

-In the Category screen, the Count column shows how many posts are assigned to each category.
+In the Table of Categories, the Count column lists the number of posts assigned to each category.
 To see these posts, click on an item in the ‘Count’ column …

-Posts assigned to that category will display in the Table of Posts…
+A list of all posts assigned to that category will display in the Posts Table…

 (Posts grouped by category – WP Table of Posts)

-You can convert WordPress Categories into WordPress Tags using the category to tag converter function found below your Categories table …
+To convert WordPress Categories into WordPress Tags, use the category to tag converter feature found below your Categories list …

 (Convert categories to tags)

-This will open the Tools > Import section …
+This will take you to the Tools > Import section …

 (Categories and Tags Converter)

-WordPress makes available many great plugins that can help manage and enhance the usefulness of post categories.
+WordPress makes available many great plugins to manage and enhance the usefulness of categories.

-For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the way categories are ordered in lists, even restrict access to content published under certain categories (e.g. when used in a membership site) …
+For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain areas of your site, rearrange the way categories appear in lists, tables, and menus, even restrict access to content published under certain categories (useful for membership sites) …

-Certain plugins will add new fields to your Categories Table …
+Certain plugins will add new fields to your Table of Categories …

-(Plugins can expand the functionality of your Table of Categories)
+(Expand the functionality of your Table of Categories with plugins)

-Optimizing content, categories, and search-friendly URLs can help increase your site’s navigation and relevance in the search engines, which can help drive more visitors to your site.
+Optimizing content, categories, and post URLs helps to increase your site’s navigation and relevance in the search engines, which helps drive more visitors to your site.

-To further improve your results, here are some tips for getting the most benefit when using post categories.
+Here are some more tips for getting the most benefit from using categories.

-SEO experts recommend including the main keyword of your post in your the title, preferably at the beginning.
-This helps to optimize your page for search engines, and improves click-through rates.
+As you create new content for your site, include the main keyword of your post in the title of your post, preferably near the beginning.
+This helps to optimize your post for search engines, catch your visitor’s attention.

-So, for example, an article for an Outdoors Adventure Travel business targeting the “Winter Camping” niche could be titled “Winter Camping Tips – 3 Essential Survival Accessories Everyone Needs For A Safe Winter Camping Adventure“.
+So, for example, if writing a blog post on Outdoors Adventure Travel targeting the “Winter Camping” niche could be titled “Winter Camping Tips – 10 Essential Survival Tools You Will Need For Your Winter Camping Adventure“.

-Each time you add a new article or post to your site, remember to tick the most relevant category box before publishing the post …
+Every time you add a new article or post to your site, remember to select a category box before publishing your post …

-An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …
+One additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin …

 (A plugin like Yoast SEO helps optimize your categories)

-Hopefully, this tutorial has given you a better understanding of the role and importance of setting up your WordPress post categories correctly.
-Following these simple steps will help keep your WordPress site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your pages.
+Hopefully, this tutorial has helped you to better understand the role and importance of setting up WordPress post categories correctly.
+These simple steps will help keep your site organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to index your pages.